Struggling to convert your leads into paying customers?

 Since its target market roughly comes under a middle-income group, Mailchimp captures customers by offering a personalized pricing plan.

-Mailchimp displays two distinct CTA.
+Mailchimp displays two distinct CTAs.
 You can directly start using Mailchimp or take your time comparing the plans.

 Mailchimp essentially understands its audience struggles and creates its sales funnel accordingly.

 Crazyegg helps you identify the pages your visitor finds interesting to improve your site traffic.

 Given its product nature, Crazyegg, like most SaaS companies, leverages its blog posts and home page to convert leads.
 But unlike many, it embeds anticipation in its content to awaken its prospect’s curiosity into taking a test drive.

 It has set up a four-step sales funnel for its users.
 Share your URL, mention your email, select your preferred plan, and fill out the form to start your 30-day trial.